asminpaudel141/java-100program/README.md

 # 22.Check Leap Year in Java
 # 23.Java Program to Find Quotient and Remainder
 # 24.Find Maximum of Three Numbers
+# 25.Java Program to Convert char to String and String to Char